 “We have some savings but our bank will not help us and we have been customers for years!
 They say we need a 20% deposit!

-Ideally 5% of your own savings is the minimum required to apply for a home loan, if you are not quiet there once again check to see if you have funds available in your KiwiSaver.
-If not you may need a little help from a family member or friend as referred to above.
-Just remember non genuine savings from sale of a car or a gift are now OK providing your other personal details such as occupations and credit ratings are good.
+Ideally 10% deposit, of which 5% is your own savings, is the minimum required to apply for a home loan, if you are a little short, once again check to see if you have funds available in your KiwiSaver.
+To get to 10% you may need a little help from a family member or friend as referred to above.
+Just remember non genuine savings from sale of a car, a personal loan, a gift, or guarantor are all possible, providing your other personal details are strong, such as occupations, credit ratings, account conduct, plus you have 5% genuine savings.

 You may think there are no more options but contact us, as we make it our business to know what loans work with which lenders!